Gradient estimates of the heat kernel for random walks among time-dependent random conductances: Introduction

-To simplify notation, for $x, y \in \bbZ^d$ and $t \in \bbR$ we set $\om_t(x,y) = 0$ for $(x,y) \notin E^d$.
-We introduce a \emph{time-space} shift $\tau_{s,z}$ by $(s, z) \in \bbR \times \bbZ^d$ through
+To simplify notation, for $x, y \in \mathbb{Z}^{d}$ and $t \in \mathbb{R}$ we set $\omega_{t}(x,y) = 0$ for $(x,y) \notin E_{d}$.
+We introduce a \emph{time-space} shift $\tau_{s,z}$ by $(s, z) \in \mathbb{R} \times \mathbb{Z}^{d}$ through

-Assume that, for every $A \in \cF$, the mapping $(\om,t,x) \mapsto \indicator_A(\tau_{t,x}\om)$ is jointly measurable with respect to the $\si$-algebra $\cF \otimes \cB(\bbR) \otimes \cP(\bbZ^d)$.
+Assume that, for every $A \in \mathcal{F}$, the mapping $(\omega,t,x) \mapsto \indicator_{A}(\tau_{t, x} \omega)$ is jointly measurable with respect to the $\sigma$-algebra $\mathcal{F} \otimes \mathcal{B}(\mathbb{R}) \otimes \mathcal{P}(\mathbb{Z}^{d})$.

-Further, consider a probability measure, $\prob$, on the measurable space $(\Om, \cF)$, and we write $\mean$ to denote the corresponding expectation with respect to $\prob$. \begin{assumption} Assume that $\prob$ satisfies the following conditions: \begin{enumerate}[(i)] \item $\prob$ is stationary and ergodic with respect to time-space shifts. \item The time dependent random conductances are $\prob$-a.s.\ symmetric, that is,
+Further, consider a probability measure, $\prob$, on the measurable space $(\Omega, \mathcal{F})$, and we write $\mean$ to denote the corresponding expectation with respect to $\prob$. \begin{assumption} Assume that $\prob$ satisfies the following conditions: \begin{enumerate}[(i)] \item $\prob$ is stationary and ergodic with respect to time-space shifts.